eme64/blog/_posts/2024-12-24-Intro-to-C2-Part04.md

   - We detect the loop as a counted loop.
 That is the prerequisite for many other loop optimizations.
 We see that it iterates over the range `[0,int)`, i.e. that it starts at zero up to some limit.
 - `Predicate RC     Loop: N180/N156  limit_check profile_predicated predicated counted [0,int),+1 (9998 iters)  has_sfpt rce strip_mined`
   - RangeCheck elimination using predicates before the loop.
 - `PreMainPost`: generation of pre, main and post loops.
 The pre loop prepares for the main loop, the post loop cleans up any remaining iterations.
-This has at least 2 purposes: the pre-loop can align vector memory accesses for the main loop, by changing the number of iterations spent in the pre-loop.
+This has at least two purposes: the pre loop can align vector memory accesses for the main loop, by changing the number of iterations spent in the pre loop.
 And in some cases RangeCheck elimination requires us to spend all iterations where the RangeCheck cannot be eliminated in the pre and post loop, ensuring that we do not need to execute RangeChecks in the main loop.
 - `Unroll 2` ... `Unroll 16`: we unroll the loop by doubling the number of iterations.
 Here, we pick an unrolling factor of 16 because I have an AVX512 machine that can fit 16 ints into a 64 byte vector register.
 On your machine this may differ, try it out!
 - `VTransform::apply`: this is a note from the auto-vectorizer, showing that we are applying the `VTransform`, i.e. we are replacing scalar operations with vector operations.
 - `Loop: N672/N156  limit_check counted [int,int),+16 (9998 iters)  main vector has_sfpt strip_mined`